Reesy/sdl2-emscripten-project-template/README.md

 # SDL2_VSCODE_PROJECT_TEMPLATE

-This is an example project which will let you create SDL2 projects quickly, it has a very simple CMake build system.
+This is an example project which will let you create SDL2 projects quickly, it has a very simple CMake build system but can be built manually.

 How to clone: